microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/multi-stage-yaml-pipelines.md

 #### Download artifacts

-Note that because we have logical separation using jobs we must publish and download artifacts to use an artifact in later jobs.
+Continuing on with our script we will need to download the solution artifact we publisher earlier.
+The reason we need to download the artifact is because we have logical separation using jobs in which artifacts are not shared across boundaries.

 ```yaml
             - task: DownloadBuildArtifacts@0